cyuamber/ovp-frontend/README.md

 ### Code rules

 Recommend to switch on the eslint.
-The css part obeys the BEM regulation.
+The css part obeys the [BEM](http://getbem.com/) methodology.

 ### Git commit message rules